BornFromAshes/snail-jumper/README.md

 - player.py : Contains the player class to create the player(s) in the scene.
 - variables.py : Contains public variables that are shared between files.

+## Known Issues
+In this project we used trial and error to find the best hyperparameters, activation functions and more.
+So if you find something that works better, feel free to create an issue on this repository